 The course is classroom based with 4.5 hours of lectures per week.
 Both the AS and the A Level are awarded through examination only, with no coursework component.

-Further study in other areas such as modern history, law, English, philosophy and politics.
+Further study at university in modern history, law, English, philosophy and politics.

 There is usually an opportunity to go on one or two visits per year to places such as the Roman Baths at Bath or the British Museum.